waizord/waizord/README.md

-### Hi there 👋 For review to me you can to see my projects: Wheather, Task7, RSSchool_T8, Task9.
+### Hi there 👋 For review to me you can to see my projects: Weather, Task7, RSSchool_T8, Task9.

 I learn base OOP and practic.
 I want to learn API service